danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 ## Housing costs

 It's all fine and good to calculate the _positive_ qualities of potential destination cities, but basic economics gives us reason to suspect that nicer things generally cost more [[citation needed]](https://en.wikipedia.org/wiki/Citation_needed).
-And being a notorious cheapskate (but in a [good way](/blog/personal-giving)), it's easier to imagine being happy getting a "good deal" on a less desirable location than the opposite.
+And being notoriously cheap (for a [good cause](/blog/personal-giving)), it's easier to imagine being happy getting a "good deal" on a less desirable location than the opposite.

 I initially toyed with the idea of using existing cost-of-living metrics, but opted against these sources for a few reasons.
 First, as I mentioned above, unless you're crunching the numbers yourself, it's hard to find a dataset that includes the smallish cities on my list.
 And even if you could, the existing data I found was not entirely applicable, since most sources adjust for earnings potential, and as a remote consultant, my income is location-independent.